wp-plugins/webphysiology-portfolio/readme.txt

 == Changelog ==

-= 1.1.4 =
+= 1.1.5 =
+* Updated nav_pages() method as it wasn't working when pretty permalinks were not being utilized
+* Enhanced nav control method so that it doesn't have to rebuild for the bottom nav, it just uses what was built for the top nav
+* Updated code to allow for portfolio images that are hosted o sites other than the current site = 1.1.4 =
 * Fixed a bug where the plugin credit could not be turned off.
 Oops = 1.1.3 =